How To Recession-Proof Your Nonprofit

 It’s been a wild few years for nonprofits.
 Need went up, donations went up.
-Need kept increasing, but donations started decreasing as life steadied.
+Need kept increasing, but nonprofit donations started decreasing as life steadied.
 In-person events disappeared, and if your virtual game wasn’t up to par, it was hard to communicate your mission.

 You survived, and many of you thrived.
 Now, with many of us breathing a collective sigh of relief, here comes economic uncertainty.